mraj555/BlocLabs/README.md

 │   ├── bloc/             # 🧱 BLoC components for the Counter
 │   │   ├── counter_bloc.dart   # 🧠 Business logic for the counter
 │   │   ├── counter_event.dart  # ⚡ Events that trigger state changes
-│   │   └── counter_state.dart  # 📦 States representing the counter's UI
+│   │   └── counter_state.dart  # 📦 State representing the counter's UI
 │   └── ui/               # 🖼️ UI components for the Counter
 │       └── counter_screen.dart # 🖥️ Screen displaying the counter
 └── equatable_demo/       # ✨ Demonstration of the Equatable package